Galkon/pokepocket-save-recovery/README.md

 It will take whatever .sta file you select, grab the data from starting offset `0x60F4A` to `0x80F49` and export that as a .sav file.

+### Limitations
+- Currently only supports Gen 3
+- Currently only works with English versions

 ## Running the program
 1. Clone this repository
 2. Ensure you have `pnpm` installed, `npm` should also work fine